 Sharing the Good

 Having a strong tie to their community and supporting relevant causes and issues is important to Studio Number One.
 They believe that great designs can speak volumes.
-Beyond their commissioned work they also provide beautifully designed posters, free for download on their website.
+Beyond their commissioned work they also provide beautifully designed posters.
 Covering a wide range of issues from climate change to gun control.
 “We want people to speak up for what they believe in, but understand that people are busy or might not know how to effectively creatively express how they are feeling,” says Annie.
 “We wanted to be able to provide people with the tools to use our art to show what they stand for, either at a march, in their homes, or on social media.”

 Studio Number One’s uses its distinct style visually and conceptually to bring to life the messaging of their clients while simultaneously leveraging their access and experience to uplift the community around them.

 Studio Number One hosted an event immediately following the 2019 LA Women’s March where attendees were invited to create their own protest buttons using button making supplies.